-Before departing on my earlier travels, I used to scour the internet looking for tips and tricks to save money, and honestly went in search of some kind of miracle.
+Before departing on my earlier travels, I used to scour the internet looking for tips and tricks to save money, and honestly, I went in search of some kind of miracle.

 These tips depend heavily on the fact that you have a job and an income… so if you’re young and don’t have one yet… the first tip is to find a job!

-Open a savings account that’s separate to your current account
+1. Open a savings account that’s separate from your current account

 The starting point.
 The idea of separating the money you’re saving specifically for travel, and your usual pot of money, is to help you see it as a whole amount that will slowly grow and that you can keep track of.